mathiasertl/django-ca/docs/source/cli/cas.rst

 Signature hash algorithm
 ========================

-The signature hash algorithm can be configured using the ``--algorithm`` parameter.
+The hash algorithm used for signing the public key can be configured using the ``--algorithm`` parameter.

-For root certificate authorities, the default is configured via the :ref:`settings-ca-digest-algorithm` setting for RSA and Elliptic Curve (EC) keys, and via the :ref:`settings-ca-dsa-digest-algorithm` setting for DSA keys.
+For root certificate authorities, the default is configured via the :ref:`settings-ca-default-signature-hash-algorithm` setting for RSA and Elliptic Curve (EC) keys, and via the :ref:`settings-ca-dsa-signature-hash-algorithm` setting for DSA keys.
 Intermediate certificate authorities will use the same hash algorithm as their parent by default.

 The supported signature hash algorithms are the hash algorithms in the :py:attr:`~django_ca.constants.HASH_ALGORITHM_NAMES` constant.
 For example, to use SHA-384 as signature hash